supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 14. Select **+ Create credentials**, and then select **OAuth client ID**.

 15. In the Application type menu, select Web application.
-Give the application a suitable name, like Azure AD B2B.
+Give the application a suitable name, like Entra ID B2B.
 Under **Authorized redirect URIs**, add the following URIs:

    ```
       https://login.microsoftonline.com